Video

 TAPECODE 028.02

-Seven Sisters is a seven screen, seven tape, video installation.
-Designed to play on seven television sets all different sizes, the work sculpturally represents the mountains it shows.
-The work takes us on a helicopter trip from Terrace in Northwestern British Columbia up the Skeena River to the Seven Sisters Mountains.
+Seven Sisters is a seven-channel video installation.
+Designed to play on seven television sets of different sizes, the work sculpturally represents the mountains it shows.
+The work takes us on a helicopter trip from Terrace, in northwestern British Columbia, up the Skeena River to the Seven Sisters Mountains.
 We fly over mile after mile of clear-cut logging and consequent devastation, then through a bit of bush to follow a herd of mountain goats.
-The work shows us the blossoms of numerous traditional food and medicine plants
+The work shows us the blossoms of numerous traditional food and medicine plants that grow in the mountains, then we see the clear-cuts again followed by images of the wildlife of the area stuffed in a museum.

 Rental and Sales